stahta01/cmoc/doc/cmoc-manual.markdown

 CMOC does not provide the tools needed to convert this format to the Thomson computers' native format.

-When passing `--usim`, the compiler targets the USim 6809 simulator, which comes with CMOC.
+When passing `--usim`, the compiler targets the [USim 6809 simulator](https://github.com/raybellis/usim), which CMOC is shipped with.
 The `USIM` identifier will be defined.
 No .bin file is produced in this case.
 The .srec file can be executed by passing its path to